ThomasKaiser/Knowledge/articles/Quick_Review_of_RPi_Zero_2_W.md

 The ARM cores and the guest OS are almost unaffected (cores remain at 600 MHz and average load jumps from below 0.02 to 0.15) while the VideoCore has been instructed by `raspivid` to do the heavy work.
 Consumption increases by 730mW and SoC temperature by 7.5°C with this task.

-Since overall consumption in this mode is below 1.5W it's also perfectly fine to skip Wi-Fi and operate the RPi on a server's USB port after locking the CPU cores to 600 MHz since this ensures that even if the ARM cores are totally busy overall consumption will not exceed the 2.5W an USB port has to provide.
+Since overall consumption in this mode is below 1.5W it's also perfectly fine to skip Wi-Fi and operate the RPi on a computer's USB port after locking the CPU cores to 600 MHz since this ensures that even if the ARM cores are fully busy total consumption will not exceed the 2.5W an USB port has to provide.
 In this mode the Zero uses USB gadget mode and transfers the data directly over the USB wire.

-Speaking of USB wires: the main problem with Micro USB cables is not amperage but voltage drops due to cable and contact resistance being way too high.
+Speaking of USB wires: the main problem with Micro USB cables is not amperage but voltage drops with higher loads due to cable and contact resistance being way too high.
 Majority of Micro USB cables is crap and not meant to power anything that needs more than a few mW.
 You get either 5V at the device end of the cable or 1A but not both at the same time.
-Only do this if you're sure your cable is at least AWG22 rated since otherwise the RPi slows down or even freeze/crash.
-More on this [here](https://www.cnx-software.com/2017/04/27/selecting-a-micro-usb-cable-to-power-development-boards-or-charge-phones/) and [there](https://github.com/raspberrypi/linux/issues/2512).
+Only do this if you're sure your cable is at least AWG22 rated since otherwise the RPi slows down or even freezes/crashes (more on this [here](https://www.cnx-software.com/2017/04/27/selecting-a-micro-usb-cable-to-power-development-boards-or-charge-phones/) and [there](https://github.com/raspberrypi/linux/issues/2512)).

 ## SD card endurance

-Raspberry Pi OS ships with teribble defaults if you love your SD card: swap on SD card, default ext4 commit interval and logging to card.
+If you love your SD card then Raspberry Pi OS defaults are not for you: swap on SD card, default ext4 commit interval and logging to card.

 Quick check with a default install (using the functionality I added to [armbianmonitor](https://github.com/armbian/build/blob/612529aa8f7321e10b4dbdbdfb57073900d0de30/packages/bsp/common/usr/bin/armbianmonitor#L489-L507) years ago to spot just this: continuous and damaging small writes to flash media):